nychealth/coronavirus-data/trends/Readme.md

 This file contains the rate of molecular testing per 100,000 people, stratified by week and three different geographies: citywide, borough, and MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
 Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), and the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 People with a molecular test are aggregated by full-weeks starting each Sunday and ending on Saturday.
-For example, a person who had a nasal swab collected for molecular testing on Monday October 12 would be categorized as tested during the week ending October 17.
+For example, a person who had a nasal swab collected for molecular testing on Monday, October 12 would be categorized as tested during the week ending October 17.
 A person tested twice in one week would only be counted once in that week.
 Therefore, the number of tests conducted in a week will differ from the number of people tested (as reported in other files) for the same week.

 ### tests.csv